Rinzii/snap/SECURITY.md

 ## 6. Security Best Practices

-We recommend that users of the CCMath library:
+We recommend that users of the Snap library:

-- Keep their CCMath version up to date by always using the latest release.
+- Keep their Snap version up to date by always using the latest release.
 - Regularly review and apply security patches as they become available.
-- Follow secure coding practices when integrating CCMath into their projects.
+- Follow secure coding practices when integrating Snap into their projects.

 ## 7. Security Contact Information